Neal D. Shah Assumes Kosmos Energy CFO Position

 The management change comes following Kosmos Energy's announcement back in February that Thomas P. Chambers would retire as the chief financial officer, a post he has held since November 2014.

-Neal D. Shah moves to the CEO position from his senior vice president and deputy chief financial officer post.
+Neal D. Shah moves to the CFO position from his senior vice president and deputy chief financial officer post.